 When selecting your concept designers, make sure you choose someone who thinks like you.
 This helps in making sure the first level designs are not too much off from what you expect, and the whole design gets completed in a smooth manner.

 It is recommended that the first level concept design discussions are very detailed, inviting all sorts of questions from the concept designers.
-Wherever possible, a rough sketch can be provided to make sure the concept designers are in the right direction.
+Wherever possible, a rough sketch can be provided to make sure the concept designers artwork are in the right direction.

 Also, state clearly the level of details you are expecting, and the mode in which you want the designs to be available.
 Choose an online tool that allows collaboration; means, you should be able to provide feedback about each design in a manner that is clearly understandable by the designer, and it should be possible to merge or switch between multiple versions!

-A good concept character design is a great start to your game development.
+A good concept character design artwork is a great start to your game development.
 Make sure enough attention is paid to this important step and later stages will be smooth!